LakshanPerera/FireSensorAPI/README.md

 This is an API that reads the fire sensor information from the FireSensors and allows the front-end applications(Web/Desktop) to read those values.

+Current version of the API is hosted at https://fire-alarm-api-ds.herokuapp.com/
 ### Get Started

 1. Prerequisites: